How To Prepare For Annapurna Base Camp Trek?

 6. Embrace The Challenges Of Altitude Headaches

-Altitude sickness, also known as acute mountain sickness (AMS), is a common concern when trekking to high altitudes.
+Altitude sickness, or acute mountain sickness (AMS), is a common concern when trekking to high altitudes.
 Symptoms include headaches, nausea, dizziness, and fatigue.
 To lower the risk of AMS, it’s essential to acclimatize properly.

 This means ascending gradually, taking rest days to let your body adjust to the altitude, staying hydrated by drinking plenty of water, and avoiding alcohol and caffeine.
 If you experience severe symptoms, descend immediately and seek medical attention.